 SOC 302 - Social Research Methods (4)

 Social research methods are examined, with emphasis on the connection between theory and research, values and ethical issues in research, study design, conceptualization, measurement, and methods of data collection.
+This is a Writing in the Discipline (WID) course.

 General Education Category: Gen. Ed.
 Advanced Quantitative/Scientific Reasoning.